 Often times, thinking happens automatically.
-However. there are times when we consciously think and use our thinking skills to solve problems, make decisions or to plan or organise.
-Creative thinking in problem-solving involves the process of creating a logical series of connections between various factors or information to arrive at a solution and requires you to think outside the box.
-Lacking creative thinking skills can deprive you of your inner resourcefulness and innovativeness to come up with unconventional and unique ideas when a situation or a problem demands.
-Thinking outside the box makes you see things from a new perspective and helps you see possibilities where others see only obstacles and roadblocks.
+However. there are times when we consciously think and use our thinking skills to solve problems, make decisions, plan or to organise.
+Thinking in problem-solving requires you to think creatively and involves the process of creating a logical series of connections between various factors or information to arrive at a solution.
+And certain problems require you to think outside the box.
+Lacking creative thinking skills can deprive you of your inner resourcefulness or innovativeness to come up with ideas when a situation or a problem demands.

-Getting trained on specific techniques may make you proficient in figuring out why a problem occurred in that particular field and then figure out ways to fix the.
-But when it comes to creative problem-solving, sometimes you have to start from a blank page as to where the problem occurred and a solution must be thought of.
-In such situations, the more you are able to think laterally, the more equipped you will be to come up with an unconventional or unique idea that you may otherwise not considered.
+Getting trained on specific techniques may make you proficient in figuring out why a problem occurred in that particular field and then figure out ways to fix the problem.
+But when it comes to creative problem-solving, sometimes, you have to start from a blank page as to where the problem occurred and a solution must be thought of.
+In such situations, the more you are able to think laterally, the more equipped you will be to come up with an unconventional or unique idea that you may otherwise have not considered.

 We normally approach problem-solving in a traditional way where logical, structured and procedural thinking skills are applied, but according to inventor and psychologist Edward De Bono, who developed the concept of lateral thinking, this isn’t the only way to come up with creative ideas.
 According to him, we cannot make the best use of available information unless we know how to create new patterns and escape from the dominance of the old ones.